 Spring Valley’s best kept secret is tucked into a strip mall, but don’t let the modest surroundings stop you.
 Chicken comes fried, baked, smothered, or BBQ’d, fish is baked Mississippi-style or fried, and all plates come with two sides (think black eyed peas, collard greens, and candied sweet potatoes), cornbread, and a drink.
 Check their Instagram for specials like gumbo, oxtail stew, and meatloaf.

-How to order: Join them for patio dining, call 619-546-7900 or order online for pickup or delivery via third-party services.
+How to order: Reservations can be made via Yelp.
+Walk-ins are accepted if seating is available.
+Call 619-546-7900 or order online for pickup or delivery via third-party services.

-Balboa Park’s organic cafe has just reopened for curbside pickup and delivery on weekends, making it the perfect stop after a hike or for an impromptu picnic.
-The all-vegan menu features international dishes like African coconut peanut curry, a jerk rasta burger, and Costa Chica chile, plus fresh-pressed juices, salads, and raw kombucha on tap.
+Balboa Park’s organic cafe is the perfect weekend stop after a hike or for an impromptu picnic.
+The all-vegan menu features international dishes like African Coconut Peanut Curry, a Jerk Rasta Burger, and Costa Chica Chile, plus fresh-pressed juices, salads, and raw kombucha on tap.

-Longtime homebrewer Sean Hallman, a US Navy veteran, and his wife, Lisa Ireland, are the founders of Shadow Ridge Spirits Company, a small-batch distillery in Oceanside specializing in grain-to-glass bourbon, rye, peated single malt, and American single malt whiskeys that feature specialty grains and malted barley, aged in charred American white oak barrels.
-They also offer a silver and a barrel-aged rum, and are currently in the R&D phase of development for a gin with hand-selected botanicals.
+Longtime homebrewer Sean Hallman, a US Navy veteran, and his wife, Lisa Ireland, are the founders of Shadow Ridge Spirits Company, a small-batch distillery in Oceanside specializing in grain-to-glass bourbon, rye, peated single malt, and American single-malt whiskeys that feature specialty grains and malted barley, aged in charred American white oak barrels.
+They also offer a silver and a barrel-aged rum, and recently released a gin with hand-selected botanicals.

 How to order: Shop online for pickup at the distillery or delivery within California only.

 Hammond’s Gourmet Ice Cream offers over 300 flavors of Tropical Dreams super premium Hawaiian ice cream and sorbet, which is the perfect excuse to skip dinner and go straight for indulgence.
-Having a hard time deciding between chocolate coconut macadamia nut, lilikoi (passion fruit) sorbet, or peanut butter and guava jelly?
+Having a hard time deciding between Chocolate Coconut Macadamia Nut, Lilikoi (passion fruit) Sorbet, or Peanut Butter and Guava Jelly?
 Opt for flights of your favorites in adorable mini cake or waffle cones, to share (or not).
-Note: The Pacific Beach location is temporarily closed.

 How to order: Order in person.